 There are important implications for the global economy.
 A protracted shortfall of the world’s biggest consumer, as well as weakness in Japan and debt-ravaged Europe, spells lasting pressure on external demand for export-led economies.
 Barring a quick rebalancing towards internal demand, so-called growth miracles in the developing world could be in for a rude awakening.

 I'm a scientist and innovator in the technology industry, with a broad range of interests and experiences.
 I have a Physics PhD, MS in CS, and have done research, lived in cohousing communities, run a business, and designed technology products.
-Professionally, I mainly work on computer security problems and am currently Chief Scientist at FireEye, but this is my personal blog for pro-bono research, and FireEye has no responsibility for it.
+Professionally, I have mainly worked on computer security problems, with a particular focus on computer malware control.
+Currently I mainly do expert witness work, and run a green property company.
+The blog represents my views only.

 Email me at stuart -- at -- earlywarn -- dot -- org.
-I do read all email, but because the blog is done in addition to holding down a full time job, I often fail to reply due to time constraints - apologies.
+I do read all email, but because the blog is a part-time unfunded enterprise, I often fail to reply due to lack of time - apologies.

 3 comments: